mxzinke/distribuerad/README.md

 ## What about performance?

 I did a test creating 30 jobs (with each 1 message/second), and some messages simulated by a simple script, creating additionally 30 messages/second and picking up around 60 messages/second.
 Everything running in a docker container of image `mxzinke/distribuerad:latest`.

 The result from `docker stats` on MacBook (Intel i5):

 ```
 CONTAINER ID   NAME               CPU %     MEM USAGE / LIMIT     MEM %     NET I/O           BLOCK I/O         PIDS
 f8807181c438   distribuerad_1     0.12%     7.91MiB / 3.847GiB    0.12%     86.2kB / 9.87MB   0B / 0B           27
 ```

-To not forget, it does already store around **20k messages** over 2 channels.
+To not for get, it does already store around **20k messages** over 2 channels.

-## How to use it?
+## Concept

 It's very easy.
 We separate in our concept into three types of objectives which you can spawn: